summarizing and graphing data in spss#

 the descriptives dialog, with no variables selected.

-We want to see descriptive statistics for all three temperature variables (Tmax, Tmean, Tmin), as well as monthly total precipitation (Rain) - move all of these variables to the field on the right side of the window:
+We want to see descriptive statistics for all three temperature variables (Tmax, Tmean, Tmin), as well as monthly total precipitation (Rain).
+So, move all of these variables to the field on the right side of the window:

 the descriptives dialog, with four variables (Tmax, Tmean, Tmin, and Rain) selected.